csswizardry/csswizardry.github.com/_posts/2019-05-31-self-host-your-static-assets.md

 design [much more bespoke caching strategies](https://csswizardry.com/2019/03/cache-control-for-civilians/).

-### Compression, Preload, Push

-As well as being able to define your own caching strategies if you self host, you’re also able to set your own compression levels, make use of H/2 Push.

 ## Myth: Cross-Domain Caching

 A more interesting take is the power of cross-domain caching of assets.
 That is